 - Work gloves to grip the cables that take you up the last stretch to the top of Half Dome

-- Well-gripping hiking shoes
+- Well-gripping hiking boots or trail shoes

 - Flashlight in case the sun sets

-- Clothes according to weather
+- Clothes according to the weather forecast

 Directions for the Half Dome Hike

 - Start your hike in the early morning, walk from your campground or the visitor center to the trailhead for the John Muir Trail

 - Follow the John Muir Trail to the Half Dome Trail or take the Mist Trail shortcut to Half Dome Trail.
 We recommend the Mist Trail shortcut, it's a spectacular walk

 - Take the Half Dome Trail to the base of the Sub-dome.
 There is a ranger at the base of the Sub-dome waiting to check your permit.
 If you don't have a permit, this is the farthest you can go